 - China University of Politics and Law, Beijing, China

-At the conclusion of a Study Abroad experience, students are required to complete a program evaluation.
-Evaluation feedback assists the Study Abroad Office with identification of program strengths and weaknesses, and offers the opportunity to enhance future programming.
+After a Study Abroad experience, students are required to complete a program evaluation.
+Evaluation feedback assists the Law School with identification of program strengths and weaknesses, and offers the opportunity to enhance future programming.

 The student program evaluation will be administered through a printed evaluation questionnaire, and will capture information on pre-departure advising, host orientation, living accommodations, healthcare, curriculum, academic environment and quality.
-The evaluation will be completed within 30 days of a student's return from a study abroad experience and will be turned in to the Study Abroad Director.
+The evaluation will be completed within 30 days of a student's return from a study abroad experience and will be turned in to the Student Affairs & Academic Support Office.
 Completion of an evaluation is required to receive coursework credit.